Everything you need to know

 How we Comply

-cloudThing has incorporated deep best-practice and all required privacy protection regulations (including the GDPR) as part of its standard business processes, managed via our Governance Team/ This includes integration throughout our ISO 9001:2015 accredited framework for quality and our ISO 27001:2017 accredited framework for information security, independently assessed at least annually.
+cloudThing has incorporated deep best-practice and all required privacy protection regulations (including the GDPR) as part of its standard business processes, managed via our Governance Team.
+This includes integration throughout our Business Management System which includes ISO 9001:2015 framework for quality, ISO 27001:2017 framework for information security and ISO 27701:2019 framework for privacy management system, independently assessed at least annually.

 - We maintain a detailed data inventory using our complyThing product to track data sets, data owners, applications, locations, implemented controls and to maintain a record of processing activities.